 Pale gold colour with bright green reflections.
 The nose is dominated by fresh white flower and peach aromas and the palate will seduce you with its delicate apricot and mango flavours.
 A delicious wine to enjoy young.

-Perfect match for aperitif, with monkfish in tajine... and much more!
+Perfect match for aperitif, with tajine... and much more!

 Envoyer à un ami